TalariaSoftware/ncmanager-help/minutes/approval.md

 Minutes taken
 at a meeting
-do not become
-the official record until
+become the official record
+of the assembly
-they are approved.
+after they are approved
+by the assembly.
 Until then
 they are draft minutes
 and should be